ZhaoqingLiu/FuzzyTrees/tutorials.md

     # NB: The functions fit(), predict(), predict_proba() and print_tree() are already defined in the super class BaseFuzzyDecisionTree.
 ```

-Also, I'm developing a fuzzy CART regressor.
+Also, I'm developing a FDT regressor.

 ```python
 from fuzzytrees.fdt_base import BaseFuzzyDecisionTree, DecisionTreeInterface, CRITERIA_FUNC_REG